Leafhoppers and Planthoppers

 • Beet leafhopper

 • Maize leafhopper

 Ways to Get Rid of Leafhoppers and Planthoppers

-Apply insecticidal soap – the thing about insecticides and leaf and planthoppers is that they would only be effective on immature insects.
+The thing about insecticides and leaf and planthoppers is that they are only effective on immature insects.
 Adults could easily escape and just come back.

 Now, you are armed with all the information you need to figure out if you need to take additional steps.
 Plus, you had the chance to see a few of the 12,500 different hoppers up close and personal.
 Happy gardening!